-Thirty-one years ago, August 1978, I received a letter from Meta Carpenter Wilde.
-I had written to her, after reading her memoir, A Loving Gentleman: The Love Story of William Faulkner and Meta Carpenter published in 1976 by Simon and Schuster.
-Meta Carpenter Wilde was William Faulkner’s lover of many years.
+I wrote to her, after reading her memoir, A Loving Gentleman: The Love Story of William Faulkner and Meta Carpenter, published in 1976 by Simon and Schuster.
+Meta Carpenter was William Faulkner’s lover of many years.
 Her NYT obituary says 18 years, but the book’s dust jacket says 30.
 The latter, I’m guessing, reflects the years they stayed in touch.

 “I am so happy for you that you have found a good place in the professional world and even with your own shorthand and enough determination, you can have a happy and productive life.
 I was never a skilled secretary and maybe that is why Mr. Hawks promoted me to Script Girl…as we were called in those far-off days.
 That early training Mr. Hawks made possible for me to have also made it possible for me to have a career in the motion picture industry and finally to have screen credit on the pictures on which I worked.
 This was certainly not a goal in itself to work toward, but it does signify some expertise…and it all started from secretarial work.
 So keep up your good work.”

 When people ask, “What’s the most valuable book in your book collection?”
-I don’t think of a book, I think of this letter associated with Meta’s memoir.
-Not because it’s financially valuable (I have no idea if it is or isn’t), but because the letter is so personal — not some publicity response — and from someone close to Faulkner.
-(I collect what books of his I can afford.)
+I don’t think of a book, I think of this letter associated with Meta Carpenter’s memoir.
+Not because it’s financially valuable (I have no idea if it is or isn’t), but because the letter is so personal — not a publicity response — and from someone close to Faulkner, whose books I read and collect.

 This post was updated 10.17.10 with improved images of the book and letter and 4.14.11 and 6.25.15 with minor edits.